 Service to the community forms an important part of the Eunoia identity.
 Our students will enjoy many opportunities to connect with the residents of Bishan and Ang Mo Kio through community mapping and service-learning programmes.
 The proximity of Marymount Community Club to the college will allow the college to weave community service seamlessly into our curriculum, as our Eunoians make a positive impact on the community.

 DIRECTIONS BY MRT

-The nearest MRT station is the future Bright Hill (TE7) station on the Thomson-East Coast Line, scheduled to open in 2020.
+The nearest MRT station is Bright Hill (TE7) station on the Thomson-East Coast Line.
 Take a seven-minute walk along Sin Ming Ave.